Brunswick War Memorial Precinct

-The war memorial gates were erected in 1948 to honour the men of the district who had served in both World Wars and the site was opened by the Governor of Western Australia Sir James Mitchell on 30 October 1948.
+The war memorial gates were erected in 1947 to honour the district’s men who had served in both World Wars, and the site was opened by the Governor of Western Australia, Sir James Mitchell, on 30 October 1948.

-The gates were originally located at the rear of the hall then moved to the main gateway of the showgrounds.
+The gates were originally located at the rear of the hall, then moved to the main gateway of the Brunswick Recreation Grounds.
 They were subsequently moved to the current location.
 The date of these relocations has not been determined.

 The 10th Light Horse Regiment Commemorative Art Work is also located nearby.